-- 1. Right-click on the transition you want to edit and choose Transition Properties from the pop-up menu. - 2.
+- 1. Double-click a transition on the Timeline to open transition properties. - 2.
 In the Transition Properties window, enter the new transition length in the Duration field.
 The format is hours:minutes:seconds:milliseconds.
 If you want all transitions that are currently in the project to have the same length, select the Set this duration for all transitions option. - 3.
 Click OK to apply the changes.